-There are two sloths at the Zoo, a male named JT and a female named Janis.
-Janis was born in 1991 and came to the Zoo in 1992, while J.T. was born in 2005 and has resided at the Zoo since 2009.
-As characteristic to the name, sloths sleep most of the day.
-When they are alert, they spend most of their time upside-down from the top of their exhibit.
+There is one two-toed sloth at the Zoo, a female named Janis.
+Janis was born in 1991 and came to the Zoo in 1992.
+Characteristic of her name, Janis sleeps most of the day.
+When she is alert, she spends most of her time hanging upside-down from the top of the exhibit.

 International Union for Conservation of Nature (IUCN) Red List status: Least concern.
 While the population may be decreasing, the two-toed sloth occupies many tropical forest areas which are protected by law.